Smart-Pointer - Constructors

 }

-This is overly verbose, there is no danger involved in forming a smart pointer around a nullptr automatically.
-Because nullptr has its own type std::nullptr_t we can add a constructor to explicitly simplify this case, which makes it easier to read.
+This is overly verbose.
+There is no danger involved in automatically forming a smart pointer around a nullptr.
+Because nullptr has its own type, std::nullptr_t, we can add a constructor to explicitly simplify this case, making it easier to read.

 Smart Pointer with std::nullptr_t constructor